6Glow/6Glow/README.md

 # Hi, I'm Vlad 👋
-##### Python Dev
+##### PYTHON DEV
 I want to become python dev.
-Ever since I started learning testing, I've realized how important it is to be meticulous and team-based.
+Ever since I started learning developing, I've realized how important it is to be meticulous and team-based.